ahmadalwy3/ahmadalwy3/Advanced-settings.md

 Default: `7` hours.

 The time to wait in hours between each update session<sup>[1]</sup>. uBO will always start an update session a few minutes after launch when auto-update is enabled.
-Once that first update session is completed, uBO will wait `autoUpdatePeriod` hours before starting a another update session.
+Once that first update session is completed, uBO will wait `autoUpdatePeriod` hours before starting a new update session.

 <sub>[1] "Update session" means that uBO will lookup and update assets deemed out of date, if any.</sub>